BIDS/interns/cheng-k/2025-Summer.md

 * Staffing DSUS was successful.
 Shifts were well defined and the event went smoothly.

 #### 🌱
-* DSUS workshop  was such a good event!
+* DSUS workshop was such a great event!
   I met so many people and learned a lot about the data science ecosystem here on campus.

 #### 🌵
-* When writing pieces for a workshop event, it is a challenge to figure out what to write about.
+* When writing pieces for a workshop event, it was a challenge to figure out what to write about.
-  There is a lot of information being presented.
+  There was a lot of information being presented.
   I needed to identify the overarching theme and write about only the relevant aspects of the talk.

 ### 🤝 Reciprocal support